 7. Home care means personalized care.

 You get this nowhere else.
 For example, take the case of Sandra, who returned home from hospital admission, where for the first time since she started receiving home care services she was no longer receiving attention on a one-to-one basis.
 The aides and nurses, she felt, were too busy dealing with emergencies and she very much missed not having someone there to give him his morning shower or make sure he took his medication.
-He couldn’t wait to get home where her home carer, Nkiru, always puts her needs first.
+He couldn’t wait to get home where her home carer, always puts his needs first.

 8. Home care prevents or puts off institutional life.